Bnei-Baruch/subtitles-broadcast/docs/DESIGN_KEYCLOAK_CLIENT_ROLES.md

 ## Keycloak Administration

-**Note**: Role assignments will continue to be managed in the Keycloak admin console.
-This migration only changes how the application reads roles from the JWT token - no changes to the Keycloak management workflow.
+**Note**: Role assignments are managed through the comprehensive admin interface in the application, as well as directly in the Keycloak admin console.

+### Service Account Configuration

+The backend service account uses **standard Keycloak realm-management roles**:
+- `manage-users` - Permission to manage users
+- `manage-clients` - Permission to manage clients
+- `view-users` - Permission to view users
+- `query-clients` - Permission to query clients

+**No custom realm roles are needed** - the standard Keycloak functionality works perfectly.

+### Role Management

 To assign roles (for Keycloak administrators):

 1. Go to Keycloak Admin Console
-2. Select Realm → Clients → `subtitles` (or `kolman-dev`)
+2. Select Realm → Clients → `kolman-dev` (application client)
 3. Go to Roles tab → select role
 4. Go to Users tab → assign role to users

+**Or use the Admin Interface** in the application for easier management.

 ## Timeline